+Annex II

-S.21.03. – Non-life underwriting (old TP-E7B)
+S.21.03. – Non-life distribution of underwriting underwriting risks - by sum insured (old TP-E7B)

 General comments:

 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the next table identifies the items to be reported by identifying the columns and lines as showed in the template in Annex I.